 Jeremy P. Oczek

 Jeremy is an intellectual property and technology attorney whose practice is focused on complex intellectual property litigation, counseling, strategic advice, and portfolio development.
 He works with technology clients nationwide.

 Intellectual Property Counseling: A registered patent attorney, Jeremy has extensive experience in securing, protecting, and managing patents and trademarks in the United States and internationally.
 He assists clients with matters before the U.S. Patent & Trademark Office, including patent reexaminations.
-He also works with clients on patentability and product clearance studies, freedom to operate evaluations, trademark and branding clearance, licensing matters, and corporate transactions involving intellectual property.
+He also works with clients on patentability and product clearance studies, freedom to operate evaluations, trademark and branding clearance, licensing, and corporate transactions involving intellectual property.

 Technology Experience: Jeremy has advised clients in a broad range of technologies, including computers, software, networking, telecommunications, e-commerce and internet-based systems, industrial equipment, manufacturing processes, biotechnology, life sciences, medical devices, and consumer products.